joinpursuit/Pursuit-Core-Web/react/redux_2/README.md

 ## Objectives

 - Demonstrate Pure function implementation best practices when working with arrays and objects
-- Use [`spread, concat, and slice`](https://egghead.io/lessons/react-redux-avoiding-array-mutations-with-concat-slice-and-spread) to reassign object key values without mutating state
+- Learn how [`spread, concat, and slice`](https://egghead.io/lessons/react-redux-avoiding-array-mutations-with-concat-slice-and-spread) allow us to reassign object key values without mutating state
 - Use `map` to return a new updated state object

 ## JSON Placeholder API App Introduction